samdoidge/samdoidge.com/about.md

 permalink: about/
 ---

 I'm a web developer based in the UK, currently contracting for a finance company.
-I'm 28 and like to think of ideas and execute them.
+I'm 29 and like to think of ideas and execute them.
 I continually look to learn and I try not to impose limits on myself.

 Outside of the internet some of my interests include: playing football, rowing (in the gym), design and reading.

 ## Personal projects

+* [beforesteam.com](https://beforesteam.com) - A price comparison site for Steam games.
+Millions of price points tracked.
+Records price history for thousands of games in multiple vendors and mulitple currencies. ~40 IP's used for polling data without hitting limits.
+Amazon S3 for image hosting, cloudflare as a CDN at the front of it all.

 * [textiler.com](http://textiler.com) - A joint project where I was responsible for the development.
 Design & print custom digital fabrics.
 Makes use of canvas / fabric.js and node.js